BelfrySCAD/BOSL2/tutorials/Attachments.md

 ---

-Cylindrical attachables can be anchored similarly, except that only the Z vector component is required to be -1, 0, or 1.
-This allows anchoring to arbitrary edges around the cylinder or
+For cylindrical type attachables, the Z component of the vector will be -1, 0, or 1, referring to the bottom rim, the middle side, or the top rim of the cylindrical or conical shape.
-cone:
+The X and Y components can be any value, pointing towards the circular perimeter of the cone.
+These combined let you point at any place on the bottom or top rims, or at an arbitrary side wall:

 ```openscad-3D
 cylinder(r1=25, r2=15, h=60, anchor=TOP+LEFT);